-Course Policies and Procedures
+Course Policies and Procedures [This is IMPORTANT to read!]

 Class Preparation and Participation: You are expected to attend, be prepared, and participate in all class meetings!
 For each class I will expect you to have read the assigned readings and completed assigned activities.
 To meaningfully participate, you must be in attendance; if, under unavoidable circumstances you cannot attend class, I would appreciate it if you let me know.
 I will randomly take attendance during the term.